nickpublic/depdata/README.md

 # depdata
-dependency data for python projects
+This repository stores the dependency data of 105 Python projects.

+##1.
+Projects' information
 **python-projects-105.csv** lists the basic information of the projects that we investigated.

+##2.
+The dependencies extracted from source code for each project.
 One folder corresonds to one project, and the folder's name is same with the project's name.

 Under each folder,